 1. Identify options:

-Ask your benefits broker if they provide any kind of benefits and HR solution.
-If they already provide an online enrollment system, ask whether it has additional HR functionality.
-You may also want to get recommendations from other businesses or business advisors you know.
+Employers should ask their benefits broker if they provide any kind of benefits and HR solution.
+If they already provide an online enrollment system, employers should ask whether it has additional HR functionality.
+It’s also recommended that employers solicit suggestions from other businesses or business advisors.

 2. Request and attend demos: